elliottding/Synthesizer/README.md

 **output** _note1_ [_note2_] ... _outfile_

-Output all notes to the given _outfile_.
+Output all notes to the given _outfile_ in .wav format.

 **output** midi _infile_ _outfile_

-Load a .midi file, and output the sound to the _outfile_.
+Load a .midi file, and output the sound to the _outfile_ in .wav format.